 I grew up in the rural town of Carterville in Southern Illinois until moving to Chicago in my early twenties.
 My family and I were surrounded by animals on our little farm that included a variety of poultry stock which we raised for eggs and showing at county & state fairs.
 I won several blue ribbons for my prized Red Jungle Fowls, a type chicken.
 In addition I would constantly beg my dad to let me take in orphaned animals including a silver tailed fox, raccoons, reptiles, and dogs.

-I live with my wife, Sarah, in the Irving Park neighborhood of Chicago.
-We are expecting our first child, a baby girl, in April 2014.
+I live with my wife, Sarah and daughter Olivia in the Lincoln Square neighborhood of Chicago.
 In my spare time I enjoy volunteering, cycling, and doing outdoor activities.
 I am also a Chicago Conservation Corps leader and one of the founding members of the Chicago Volunteer Expo.

 I take pride in bringing my veterinary specific management skill to AMC in an effort to better serve you, the client, and your furry friends.
 If at any time you have a question, concern, compliment, or comment feel free to stop by, or call me.
 I look forward to working with you and your pet!